Lewis and Clark Bridge

 Today, McCone County remains primarily rural, with agriculture and energy extraction as its main industries.
 Cattle ranching and farming are vital to the local economy, and the county is also home to coal mines and natural gas wells.
 The county's beautiful landscapes, including the expansive prairies and the picturesque Fort Peck Reservoir, continue to attract tourists and outdoor enthusiasts.
 As a close-knit community, McCone County holds various events and festivals throughout the year to celebrate its rich history and culture.

-This timeline provides a condensed summary of the historical journey of McCone County, Montana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of McCone County, Montana.

 • 1914 - McCone County is established on February 26.